Jeunese/jeunese.github.io/docs/docs-as-code.md

 |Visual Studio Code (VSC*ode*, not to be confused with VSC) | A free text and source code editor for building and debugging web and cloud applications.|

 ### Process

 This process allows you to output technical documentation alongside the products your content refers to.
+It also allows you to collaborate with others to keep the content up-to-date.

 ### Example use case